 The euro, used in 19 EU states as well as four other non-EU states (Andorra, Monaco, San Marino and Vatican City), is made up of 100 cents.
 Notes come in denominations of €5, €10, €20, €50, €100, €200 and €500, though any notes above €50 are rarely used on a daily basis.
 Coins come in 1c, 2c, 5c, 10c, 20c, 50c, €1 and €2.

-It’s always worthwhile having a Maestro-compatible debit card, which differs from a credit card in deducting money straight from your bank account.
-Check with your bank or MasterCard (Maestro’s parent) for compatibility.
+It’s always worthwhile having a Maestro-compatible debit or Visa-debit card, which differs from a credit card in deducting money straight from your bank account.
+Check with your bank or card provider for compatibility.

 Euros, US dollars and UK pounds are the easiest currencies to exchange.
 You may have trouble exchanging some lesser-known ones at small banks.

 Importing or exporting some currencies is restricted or banned, so try to get rid of any local currency before you leave.
 Get rid of Scottish pounds before leaving the UK; nobody outside Britain will touch them.

 Most airports, central train stations, big hotels and many border posts have banking facilities outside regular business hours, at times on a 24-hour basis.
 Post offices in Europe often perform banking tasks, tend to open longer hours and outnumber banks in remote places.
 While they always exchange cash, they might baulk at handling travellers cheques not in the local currency.

 The best exchange rates are usually at banks.
 Bureaux de change usually – but not always – offer worse rates or charge higher commissions.
 Hotels and airports are almost always the worst places to change money.